Fort Lauderdale Auto Accident Attorneys Provide PIP Guidance

 These two coverage types are similar because neither requires a determination of fault.
 The differences lie in the types of costs they cover.
 While medical payment coverage solely pays medical costs, PIP pays other related expenses, such as lost wages and funeral costs.

 This depends on the specific details of your PIP policy.
 However, the state of Florida limits any PIP coverage deductible to $1,000.

 Coverage generally applies when the policyholder, or any resident relative of the policyholder, experiences injuries while riding in a motor vehicle or while classified as a pedestrian.
 A resident relative is any person related by any degree of blood or marriage who resides in the policyholder’s home.

 Yes, the Florida statute does allow for some exclusions to PIP coverage.
 These include:

 - Injuries sustained in commission of a felony

 - Injuries sustained in a vehicle not covered by an automobile insurance policy

 - Injuries sustained to any person operating your vehicle without permission

-Trust an experienced Miami auto accident attorney to guide you through the entire insurance claims process
+Trust an experienced Fort Lauderdale auto accident attorney to guide you through the entire insurance claims process